eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 Connection connection = execution.with(rp).withFallBack(null).get(this::connect)
 ```

-The above suppress the `TimOutException` and provide a default result.
+The above suppress the `TimeOutException` and provide a default result.

 ### CircuitBreaker: a rule to define when to close the circuit